leonavery/KSFD/README.txt

-KSFD is a package for fintie difference solutions of a version of the Keller-Segel PDEs.
+KSFD is a package for finite difference solutions of a version of the Keller-Segel PDEs.
 The guts of the code are in the package KSFD, which lives in the subdirectory KSFD.
 In addition, this root directory contains some script meant ot be used by the user.
 The principle one